 Williamsport is a medium-sized city located in the state of Pennsylvania.
-With a population of 29,201 people and 13 constituent neighborhoods, Williamsport is the 24th largest community in Pennsylvania.
-Williamsport has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 28,186 people and 13 constituent neighborhoods, Williamsport is the 24th largest community in Pennsylvania.
+Williamsport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Unlike some cities, Williamsport isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Williamsport are a mix of both white- and blue-collar jobs.
-Overall, Williamsport is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Williamsport who work in office and administrative support (14.40%), sales jobs (9.11%), and food service (7.98%).
+Overall, Williamsport is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Williamsport who work in office and administrative support (11.32%), food service (9.31%), and sales jobs (7.89%).

-In addition, Williamsport is a college town.
-There are a lot of students in Williamsport attending college, and as a result Williamsport provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Williamsport is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Williamsport enrolled in college, Williamsport has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The per capita income in Williamsport in 2010 was $18,162, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $72,648 for a family of four.
+The per capita income in Williamsport in 2018 was $24,358, which is lower middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $97,432 for a family of four.
 However, Williamsport contains both very wealthy and poor people as well.

 The most common language spoken in Williamsport is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.